 Firearms Lawyer – Gun Charges Defense Attorney

-In the State of Michigan, judges impose harsh penalties on gun cases, and expert prosecutors are often assigned to ensure the best chances of a conviction.
-Because the stakes are so high, the gun charges defense team with LEWIS & DICKSTEIN, P.L.L.C. is committed to providing fearless and passionate representation.
+In Michigan, judges impose harsh penalties on gun cases, and expert prosecutors are often assigned to ensure the best chances of conviction.
+Because the stakes are so high, the gun charges defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. are committed to providing fearless and passionate representation of our clients and their Second Amendment rights.
 No matter how aggressive and persistent a gun crimes prosecutor can be, we will not stop until we have done whatever is necessary to achieve an extraordinary result for our clients!

 The best defense is a good offense.
-When an aggressive prosecutor goes after one of our clients, we will stand up to them and use a tenacious, intelligent, and creative approach to find a way to help.
-If you or a loved is facing charges, or under investigation for an offense that involves the possession, use, theft, or sale of a firearm or other weapon, we would like to take the time to talk to you and find a way to help you.
+When an aggressive prosecutor goes after one of our clients, our team of firearms charges defense attorneys will stand up to them and use a tenacious, intelligent, and creative approach to find a way to help.
+If you or a loved one is facing charges or under investigation for an offense involving possession, use, theft, or sale of a firearm or other weapon, gun charges defense attorneys would like to take the time to talk to you and find a way to help you.

 While many firearms and weapons charges are prosecuted in Michigan, these are the most common: